MangoTheCat/MangoPresentations/README.md

 # Mango Presentations
 Here you'll find the presentations Mango Consultants are currently offering.
-If you're an user group or conference organiser and would like us to come present at your event, please [get in touch](training@mango-solutions.com).
+If you're an user group or conference organiser and would like us to come present at your event, please get in touch at training@mango-solutions.com .

 |Session                                                           |Focus                 |Level        |